-In the table above we look at free bets, early payouts, enhanced winnings and insurance offers that can be used for football betting.
+In the table below we look at free bets, early payouts, enhanced winnings and insurance offers that can be used for football betting.
 We have specific pages you can visit for other offers; Acca Insurance, Accumulator Bonuses, Free Bets for Winners, Free Games & Jackpots, Price Boosts and Free Bet Clubs.

 Types Of Football Betting Offers

 Some of the most popular football bets are those that give you a free bet, either for placing a specific bet or for winning a bet.
 This is essentially an added incentive for you to back a specific market or bet type.